Updated: 15 August, 2024

 Key Takeaways

-Healthcare professionals can make a strong first impression by being mindful of nonverbal cues, attire, and maintaining a calm demeanor during the first two crucial minutes of a patient interaction.
+- Healthcare professionals can make a strong first impression by being mindful of nonverbal cues, attire, and maintaining a calm demeanour during the first two crucial minutes of a patient interaction.

 Importance of nonverbal communication